dtcenter/MET/docs/Users_Guide/tc-diag.rst

 6. The **-v level** option indicates the desired level of verbosity.
 The contents of "level" will override the default setting of 2.
 Setting the verbosity to 0 will make the tool run with no log messages, while increasing the verbosity above 1 will increase the amount of logging.

-tc_diag configuration file
+tc_diag Configuration File
 --------------------------

 The default configuration file for the TC-Diag tool named **TCDiagConfig_default** can be found in the installed *share/met/config/* directory.
 Users are encouraged to copy these default files before modifying their contents.
 The contents of the configuration file are described in the subsections below.

-Configuring input tracks and time
+Configuring Input Tracks and Time
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 .. code-block:: none